 Squarespace transaction fee charges 3% of the final order total for every purchase on the site.
 However, only Business package users have to pay for this additional cost.
 If you are currently on Squarespace Basic Commerce or Advanced Commerce, there won’t be any transaction fee added to your monthly expense.

-Meanwhile, the Squarespace payment processor fee is applied for every transaction regardless of your pricing plan.
+Meanwhile, the Squarespace payments processor fee is applied for every transaction regardless of your pricing plan.
 It is charged by your payment service provider and may vary depending on the gateways.
 Currently, Squarespace only offers a limited selection of payment methods, including Stripe, PayPal, Square, and Afterpay.

 Each processor has different charging terms, so check the corresponding documentation for more information.